I remember looking at her intently watching every move she made.

 She now went around to the other side.
 She managed to get into the back seat and reach up front to unlock the front door.
 She got out of the backseat then got into the front seat.

-She picked up my purse and started to put everything into it which had spilled out.
+She picked up my purse and and placed it onto my lap, then started to put everything into it which had spilled out.
 She was almost finished and all I could keep saying to her was "Please tell me this wasn't my fault, please tell me this wasn't my fault."

 With that she stopped what she was doing and looked me right in the eye and her finger in my face quite determined that I should remember what she was going to say.